xlecours/LAMID_PREVENT-AD/README.md

 ### Manual installation

-1. Install python 3 or higher with `pip`
+1. Install python 2.7 or python 3 and `pip`

 2. To install the python libraries using `pip`, run the following commands: